DataDog/documentation/content/en/real_user_monitoring/guide/understanding-the-rum-event-hierarchy.md

 #### Sample search: List of all crashes that occurred on a page in the application

-This example displays query that searches within the errors event to view all crashes that occurred on the "HomeViewController" page for a particular application.
+This example displays a query that searches within the errors event to view all crashes that occurred on the "HomeViewController" page for a particular application.

 {{< img src="real_user_monitoring/guide/understanding-rum-event-hierarchy/rum-sample-search-checkoutviewcontroller.png" alt="Sample search of all crashes that occurred on a page." style="width:80%;">}}